matatk/review-scripts/README.md

 * **Use `review.next` to fetch the next commit:** you can review it locally using `git show` or, if it's hosted somewhere, on the web.
 You may be able to find out more context around the commit via its web page, such as related pull requests, issues and discussions.
 * **Use `review.record` to log notes about the current commit:** e.g. if you filed some issues, you could list their numbers.
 A shortcut is provided to mark a commit as not applicable to your current review.

-It's also possible to 'park' the current commit for review later on; more on that later.
+It's also possible to **'park' the current commit for review later** and to **separate commits to review into different 'channels'**—more on all of that later.

 Two additional scripts are provided to make HTML versions of the list of commits to review (`review.html.todo`) and the list of reviewed commits and related notes (`review.html.done`).